Sleitnick/luau-api/docs/guide/native-userdata.md

 }
 ```

-Now, when Luau sees "vec2.x" (and when it knows vec2 is a Vector2 from the given type), then our callback will inform Luau that the expected access type is a number.
+When Luau sees "vec2.x" (and when it knows vec2 is a Vector2 from the given type), then our callback will inform Luau that the expected access type is a number.

 ### IR Builder

 Our final step is to generate the necessary intermediate code for our "x" and "y" properties.

-First, let's write our stub:
+Let's write our stub first:

 ```cpp
 bool ud_access(